Do Something

 In a column for The Washington Post, Shapiro elaborated on what it took to get the work done: empowering strong leadership; speeding up bureaucracy; encouraging creativity; and working together.
 “The playbook we developed shows that Americans can do big things again,” he wrote.
 “And thanks to the federal Infrastructure Investment and Jobs Act states and cities now have billions of dollars to spend on everything from highway and bridge repair to broadband expansion and clean energy.”

-Shapiro, now 50, may get the chance to bring his freedom fighting stump speech to a national audience this fall, if he is selected to be the vice presidential candidate on a Kamala Harris presidential ticket, now that Pres.
-Biden has dropped out of the race.
+Shapiro, 51, may get the chance to bring his freedom fighting stump speech to a national audience this fall, if he is selected to be the vice presidential candidate on a Kamala Harris presidential ticket.

 He has shown political courage — but has also punted on some big fights.